astroprofsmith/intromodern.github.io/_sources/c14applGR.md

 universe.).
 To try to give you a bit of a sense of scale, the furthest galaxies in the Sloan Digital Sky Survey plot shown in {numref}`sdssslice` have a redshift of $z\sim 0.05$.
-The furthest GRBs here happened when the universe was less than one-tenth its current size.
+The furthest GRBs here happened when the universe was less than 15% of its current size.

 ```{figure} images/schaefergrb.png